NanoSector/b250m-opencore-config/README.md

 - [USB Inject All](https://bitbucket.org/RehabMan/os-x-usb-inject-all/src/master/): Used for injecting only USB ports which are in use, to keep the system inside the 15 port limit
 - [VirtualSMC](https://github.com/acidanthera/VirtualSMC): SMC emulator
 - [WhateverGreen](https://github.com/acidanthera/WhateverGreen): Required for proper functioning of both the integrated graphics card in headless/connectorless mode, and the RX580

+# Current issues
+## Netflix
+Netflix in Safari doesn't work with error `S7363-1260-FFFFD089`. `shikigva=80` added in [WhateverGreen 1.3.6](https://github.com/acidanthera/WhateverGreen/releases/tag/1.3.6) might be able to fix this.
+However, this hangs my GPU as soon as Safari starts rendering any site.

+## Bluetooth lag
+The Fenvi card seems to have issues with Bluetooth.
+A ton of stuttering can be observed with a Magic Trackpad 2 and Logitech MX Master.
+A workaround is to connect the card to a 5GHz(?)
+Wi-Fi network, even if you are using Ethernet.

+## CPU power management
+CPU power management doesn't seem to work well?
+The CPU seems to stay high in frequency even when idle according to Intel Power Gadget.
+It does fluctuate, which indicates that power management is working in one form or another.

+Tried CPUFriend + a data provider, ssdtPRgen, and just plugin-type 1.
+What seems to work best is just not setting plugin-type at all.
+The CPU drops to much lower frequencies.
+Without plugin-type, however, AGPM does not work.